 Peer interaction helps in facilitating the corporate workplace to pass information among peers.
 In general, it helps enable company growth, interoffice communication, and collaboration on projects and tasks.

-Peer communication also helps improve problem-solving mechanisms among different teams allowing to grow.
+Peer communication also helps improve problem-solving mechanisms among different teams allowing them to grow.
 It also provides an opportunity to train staff on leadership skills.
 This helps in gathering information and suggestions that formulate company policies.

 The staff members can also use the information on office digital signage to learn various communicative methods.
 This ensures the new employees get accustomed to the company culture.